Academic Accommodations (Students)

 NOTE: In order to ensure that a student’s ability to succeed in a course is not irretrievably and unlawfully compromised during the period when the accommodation request is under consideration, accommodations requested by Disability Services will be in effect during Step One and Step Two.
 Instructors who do not provide requested accommodations during this period will be considered to be in violation of University policy, and appropriate disciplinary measures, consistent with applicable union contractual provisions, may be invoked.

-Accommodations Involving Structural Modifications (Employees And Students)
+Accommodations Involving Structural Modifications

 When accessible space is required for a program offered in an inaccessible location, the following procedure should be followed:

 Efforts should be made to relocate the activity to an accessible location within the Major Budgetary Unit (MBU) responsible for the program.
 If accessible space cannot be found within the MBU, then the chief administrator of the MBU or his or her designee should contact the ADA Compliance Officer for further review and assistance.
+The Director of Disability Services must also be notified to provide support to the affected student(s).

 The ADA Compliance Officer will consult with the Division of Facilities Planning to formulate a recommended course of action and to prepare a cost estimate if appropriate.
 The recommendation will be shared with the chief administrator(s) of the MBU(s) involved.